awsdocs/amazon-appstream2-developer-guide/doc_source/administer-images.md

 1. In the **Edit image permissions** dialog box, in the row for all AWS accounts that the image is shared with, choose the X icon to the right of the **Use for fleet **option\.

 1. Choose **Update image sharing permissions**\.

+## Keep Your AppStream 2\.0 Image Up\-to\-Date<a name="keep-image-updated"></a>

+AppStream 2\.0 provides an automated way to update your image builder with newer AppStream 2\.0 agent software\.
+Doing so enables you to create a new image whenever a new version of the agent is released\.
+You can then test the image before updating your production fleets\.
+For more information about how to manage the AppStream 2\.0 agent software, see [Manage AppStream 2\.0 Agent Versions](base-images-agent.md)\.

+You are responsible for installing and maintaining the updates for the Windows operating system, your applications, and their dependencies\.
+To keep your AppStream 2\.0 image updated with the latest Windows operating system updates, do one of the following:
++ Install your applications on the latest base image each time a new image is released\.
++ Install the updates for the Windows operating system, your applications, and their dependencies on an existing image builder\.
++ Install the updates for the Windows operating system, your applications, and their dependencies on a new image builder from an existing image\.

+After you create a new image with the latest Windows operating system, applications and their dependencies, and the AppStream 2\.0 agent software, test the image on a development fleet\.
+After you verify that your applications work as expected, update your production fleet with the new image\.